ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/hardwareAbstractionLayer/hardwareAbstractionLayer.rst

-uz_axi_write_bool           Write ``_Bool`` from a hardware register by AXI uz_convert_sfixed_to_float  Converts signed fixed point to ``float`` uz_convert_float_to_sfixed  Converts ``float`` to signed fixed point
+uz_axi_write_bool           Write ``_Bool`` from a hardware register by AXI uz_convert_sfixed_to_float  Converts signed fixed point to ``float`` uz_convert_float_to_sfixed  Converts ``float`` to signed fixed point uz_sleep_seconds            Do nothing for X seconds uz_sleep_useconds           Do nothing for X microseconds
 =========================== ====================================================